2014-15 Undergraduate Academic Catalog

 MGT 323 PRINCIPLES OF MANAGEMENT AND ORGANIZATIONAL BEHAVIOR (4 sh)

 This course will prepare the student for the challenges of management and leadership in the dynamic new workplace of the 21st century.
 The course examines the central role of management in the efficient and effective production of goods and services.
 Students will learn how strategic and operational planning, job and organizational structure design, and human behavior affect operations in manufacturing and service industries.
 Organizational behavior topics include leadership and ethics, motivation and rewards, communication and teams, and teamwork.
 The global dimensions of management are also emphasized.
 Prerequisite: BUS 202.
 Sophomore standing required.
-Course credit not given in the major for BUS 303 and MGT 323.
+Course credit not given in the major for BUS 303.
 Offered fall and spring.

 MGT 410 PROJECT MANAGEMENT (4 sh)

 In this course, students will examine project management roles and environments, the project life cycle and various techniques for work planning, control and evaluation.
 Students will use project management software to plan and control projects.
 Students will learn the Project Management Body of Knowledge (PMBOK) in preparation for taking the CAPM (Certified Associate in Project Management) certification test.
 Prerequisite: MGT 323.
 Offered fall and spring.